 I nodded.
 “Gran’s going to come stay with me.”

-“You know you can’t go back to your place after this,” he said.
+“You can’t go back to your place,” he said.

 I sighed.
 I should have seen this coming.
 If The Jokers had Dr. Perez, or if she was working with them, they’d know by now that I was the reason The Kings were busting up their little operation.
 I’d heard through the grapevine that The Kings had safehouses they used for situations like this, and if the intractable look on Jakob’s face was anything to go by, I was about to spend some time inside one.